 They’re soft.
 Weak.
 They need harsher training.
 They need—

-Kor looked down at the counter, abruptly embarrassed.
+Kor started and looked down at the counter, abruptly embarrassed.
 He muttered, “I…nothing.”
 He gave Krul a weak smile.
 “I need more beer.
 Innkeeper!”
 He reached into a lizard-skin pouch affixed to his waist, and withdrew a gold drogo.
 It bore a rough semblance of his face on one side, and a snarling velociraptor on the other.
 He held it up to his cheek and yelled, “Another round for me and my men!”

 The innkeeper took the money and shuffled away.